 Also, you can use a bar soap if you don’t have a bottle of WD-40 handy at the moment.
 Simply rub the bar soap on the AC belt a couple of times.
 Please turn on the car to verify whether it stops the unpleasant squeaking noise.

 Track and fix the leading cause of the problem if the soapy water did not fix it.
-For example, if a loose or worn belt is the culprit, adjust or replace the belt with ACDelco ac belt to resolve the issue.
+For example, if a loose or worn belt is the culprit, adjust or replace the belt to resolve the issue.
 If that is not the culprit, examine the compressor clutch and pulley.
 If the clutch is wobbling or the pulley teeth are bent or damaged, replace it.

 Can I Put WD 40 On A Squeaky Belt?